 Through the Legal Hotline, CPA members have access to competent, timely, free or low-cost advice from Hotline attorneys who have knowledge of laws affecting all phases of the media business.

-CPA uses Levine, Sullivan, Koch & Schulz, which is recognized as one of the nation’s premier media and First Amendment law firms.
+CPA uses Ballard Spahr, which is recognized as one of the nation’s premier media and First Amendment law firms.

 CPA members find the Hotline to be a cost-effective method of obtaining prompt and practical legal advice on a variety of issues.